|

 Power Distribution.

-is essentially the same, but the benefits of the orthonormal color
+calculation is essentially the same, but the

-matching functions are tremendous!
+functions are tremendous!

 |